top of page

 My intern cohort was in charge of weekly checks of historic buildings, and monthly monitoring including collecting environmental and pest data.

-Ship Manifest Project
+Ship Manifest Project (ongoing)

 Working with a team of two other interns, this project involved several aspects of archival processing.
 We worked to catalogue, digitize, and conserve a portion of a large colleciton of late 19th century and early 20th century ship archival documents, including coasting manifests, passenger manifests, waybills, and receipts.